jhbrown-veradept/gophercon22-parser-combinators/README.md

 and show how to implement all the primitives -- each in just a few lines of Go.

 Feel free to grab and use this -- I'd recommend copying the code so you can modify it to suit your ends.

+The parser API is very loosely inspired by the [parser package](https://package.elm-lang.org/packages/elm/parser/latest/Parser) for the [Elm language](http://elm-lang.org).